Trump adviser Roger Stone refuses to answer January 6 committee questions | DW | 17.12.2021

 After his 90-minute, closed-door appearance, Stone told reporters he had invoked his Fifth Amendment right in response to every question.

-Under the Fifth Amendment in the US Bill of Rights, those called to testify in a federal proceeding can invoke what is known as their Fifth Amendment right against self-incrimination.
+Under the US Constitution, those called to testify in a federal proceeding can invoke what is known as their Fifth Amendment right against self-incrimination rather than answer questions that could put them in legal difficulty.

 "I question the legitimacy of this inquiry," Stone said, lashing out at Democrats.
 He also disavowed knowledge of events that day, calling them "illegal and politically counter-productive."